16pxSpacer

 38pxSpacer

-Can I see who has already made a gift when I log in to the MIT 24-Hour Challenge Ambassador portal?
+Can I see who has already made a gift when I am on my Ambassador Report page?

-Yes!
-You can see who has already made a gift in support of the Challenge on the MIT 24-Hour Challenge web page.
-The Donor Wall will be visible on the right side of the web page and will be updated throughout the day.
+You can see which individuals are making gifts throughout the day by viewing the donor wall on the 24-Hour Challenge homepage.
 When a gift is made on the MIT 24-Hour Challenge website, the name of the donor will be visible on the Donor Wall if they choose to display their name.
 However, we will also be uploading gifts coming in from various other sources throughout the day; therefore, there may not be a comprehensive list of all donors until the end of the day.

 Can I share my custom Challenge Ambassador link on my social media accounts?